notnyt/beaglebone/README.md

 ```

 ## Pin Reference
+The Beaglebone has two headers of IO pins.
+Documentation on these pins is available [here](http://beagleboard.org/Support/bone101#headers).

 ### GPIO Pins
+The beaglebone has a large number of GPIO pins.
+These pins function at 3.3v.
+Do not provide more than 3.3v to any GPIO pin or risk damaging the hardware.

+Not all GPIO pins will be usable.
+Currently there is a bug affecting P9_17 and P9_18.
+They do not function in the latest Debian image.

+There are built in _capes_ that have priority over the GPIO pins unless disabled.
+These are for HDMI and the onboard eMMC.
+It is documented [here](http://beagleboard.org/Support/bone101#headers-black).
+It is possible to disable these _capes_ if you are not using them.

 ### Analog Pins
+The beaglebone has 7 Analog inputs.
+These pins function at 1.8v.
+Do not provide more than 1.8v to any Analog pin or risk damaging the hardware.
+The header has pins available to provide a 1.8v for analog devices as well as a dedicated analog ground.

 ### PWM Pins
+The beaglebone has 8 PWM pins.
+These pins function at 3.3v.

+Not all 8 pins may be used at the same time.
+You may use the following pins.

+P8_13 or P8_19
+P9_14 or P9_16
+P9_21 or P9_22
+P9_28 and P9_42

 ### UART Pins
 ### I2C Pins
 ### SPI Pins